 50% deposit is required to hold your reservations with the balance payable upon arrival in the park.

-Groups may make 1-night reservations for designated group camping areas, or for any park before June 30th or after Labor Day.
+Groups may make 1-night reservations for designated group camping areas, or in any park before June 15th or after Labor Day.

-Groups camping in non-group parks between June 30th - Labor Day pay regular campground fees.
+Groups camping in non-group parks pay regular campground fees and regular camping rules apply.

 Groups must be supervised by one or more adults who are responsible for the conduct and activities of the group.